Harshwin/Learning/Perl_coding/readme.md

-Contains codes to understand perl syntax
+Contains codes to understand perl syntax followed from **tutorialspoint.com**